More on Life Insurance

 H/8 = Standard + 200%

 J/10 = Standard + 250%

 If you have type 1 diabetes, you could be paying as much as 250% more on your premiums.

-In addition to your overall health, insurance companies look at family medical history, hobbies, and if you smoke to decide your classification.
-If you have type 1 diabetes, you’ll still fall below a Standard rating, but it’s possible these other factors can help get you a better classification.
+In addition to your overall health, insurance companies look at family medical history, hobbies, and tobacco use to decide your classification.
+If you have type 1 diabetes, you’ll still fall below a Standard rating, but it’s possible these other factors can help get you a better table rating.

 |Age of applicant||Standard||Table 5|

 You can see stark increases between a Standard and Table 5 rating premium.
 If you have type 1 diabetes, you could receive a health classification below Table 5 too.

 If your blood sugar levels are well managed (as evidenced by HbA1c test results), you can still get life insurance coverage.
 By applying for life insurance at a younger age and paying premiums annually instead of monthly, you can also save money on premiums.

 Having type 1 diabetes makes life insurance premiums more expensive than if you have type 2 diabetes or no diabetes, based on quotes provided by Policygenius partner insurers in 2021.
 Because type 2 diabetes can be reversed with certain treatments or medications, insurance companies view it as a more manageable condition.
 Type 1 diabetes is also rarer than type 2 diabetes, which accounts for 90-95% of cases in the U.S.